joelconnects/FlipTheBlinds/README.md

  * **Modal Presentations**
   * Assign the `transitioningDelegate` of the view controller being presented to the presenting view controller.
-  * Add an extension to the presenting view controller that includes adherence and methods for the `UIViewControllerTransitioningDelegate`.
+  * Add an extension to the presenting view controller that includes methods for the `UIViewControllerTransitioningDelegate`.
   * Return instances of the `FTBAnimationController(displayType:direction:speed:)` animator object for presenting and dismissing.

 ```swift